 We’ve grown more confident that Airtame could help both students and teachers connect to screens easily and will continue to develop uncomplicated software interfaces, as well as avoid extra unnecessary features.

-It’s easy to blend in among the vast number of impressive booths at a conference like Bett.
+It’s easy to blend in with the vast number of impressive booths at a conference like Bett.
 To stand out, one must have a truly unique product and make sure to demonstrate this in an eye-catching way.

 Again, simplicity is key.

 You need to give the crowd a sense of how your product can empower students and teachers within the first few seconds of your demonstration.
-This way you can also gain the attention of by-passers looking to trawl through the conference quickly and give them the full knowledge about how your product can help them get a better learning environment.
+This way you can also gain the attention of by-passers looking to trawl through the conference quickly and give them the full knowledge of how your product can help them get a better learning environment.